wpilibsuite/frc-docs/source/docs/software/wpilib-overview/known-issues.rst

 **Issue:** In C++, files open when VS Code launches will have issues with Intellisense showing suggestions from all options from a compilation unit and not just the appropriate ones or not finding header files.
 This is a bug in VS Code.

 **Workaround:**

   #.
 Close all  files in VS Code, but leave VS Code open
   #.
 Delete c_cpp_properties.json file in the .vscode folder, if it exists
   #.
 Run the "Refresh C++ Intellisense" command in vscode.
   #.
 In the bottom right you should see something that looks like a platform (linuxathena or windowsx86-64 etc).
-If it’s not linuxathena click it and set it to linuxathena (release).
+If it’s not linuxathena click it and set it to linuxathena (release)
   #.
 Wait ~ 1 min
   #.
 Open the main cpp file (not a header file).
-Intellisense should now be working.
+Intellisense should now be working

 SmartDashboard and Simulation fail to launch on Windows N Editions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~